gangeshwark/stackoverflow/README.md

 `$ cd parsers`
 `$ python new_parse.py <path_to_input_folder> <path_to_output_folder`

-input_folder should contain both Posts.xml and PostHistory.xml
+input_folder should contain both Posts.xml and PostHistory.xml (Relative/Absolute path to the folder)